YeonwooSung/FastAPI_Templates/FastApi-SqlAlchemy/README.md

 ```

-Lets Make a User model now in `routers/user/models.py`
+Lets Make a User model now in `routers/user/models.py`.

-our model will have id, fname, lname, email, password and we will use SQLAlchemy as an ORM to interact with the database.
+Our model will have id, fname, lname, email, password and we will use SQLAlchemy as an ORM to interact with the database:

 ```python
 from sqlalchemy import Boolean, Column, ForeignKey, Integer, String